Bubbles (song)

 "Bubbles" is the fifth single taken from Scottish rock band Biffy Clyro's fifth studio album, Only Revolutions.
 Josh Homme from Queens of the Stone Age, Kyuss and Them Crooked Vultures provides additional lead guitar in the song.
-Despite being one of the lower charting songs from the album (reaching #34 on the UK singles chart), it has spent more weeks in the top 100 than any other Biffy Clyro song.
+Despite being one of the lower charting songs from the album (reaching number 34 on the UK singles chart), it has spent more weeks in the top 100 than any other Biffy Clyro song.

 Background and recording

-According to the band's official website, the CD single of the song will feature new tracks 'Sad Sad Songs', 'Hiya' and 'Street Love' as b-sides across the formats, CD, 2 x 7" Vinyl and Download.
+According to the band's official website, the CD single of the song will feature new tracks "Sad Sad Songs", "Hiya" and "Street Love" as B-sides across the formats, CD, 2 x 7" Vinyl and Download.
 It was added to the BBC Radio 1 A List on 21 April 2010.